anfractuosity/wavecatcher/README.md

 # wavecatcher

+https://www.anfractuosity.com/projects/wavecatcher/ - please see this website for more detail on the project.

 The project will be used for acoustic cryptanalysis - "Acoustic cryptanalysis is a type of side channel attack that exploits sounds emitted by computers or other devices".

 A number of aspects of computers emit ultrasound including SMPSs to inductors and capacitors present on the computer's motherboard itself.